China urges "inclusive" political transition in Libya

-BEIJING China's Foreign Ministry urged Libya on Friday to start the transition to "an inclusive political process" which protected the country's unity and stability after the death of former leader Muammar Gaddafi.
+BEIJING China's Foreign Ministry urged Libya Friday to start the transition to "an inclusive political process" in the wake of the death of Muammar Gaddafi.

 "At the moment, Libya's history has turned a new page," said Foreign Ministry spokeswoman Jiang Yu in a statement issued on the ministry's website (www.mfa.gov.cn) after Libya's interim government announced Gaddafi's death.